Security-Onion-Solutions/securityonion-docs/idh.rst

         The following configuration files are YAML, and as such, no tabs are permitted, only spaces!
 Also, the number of spaces matter!

-First off, we need to copy the default configuration for the HTTP service.
-This can be found on the Manager in ``/opt/so/saltstack/default/salt/idh/defaults/http.defaults.yaml``.
+First, we need to copy the default configuration for the HTTP service.
+This can be found on the manager in ``/opt/so/saltstack/default/salt/idh/defaults/http.defaults.yaml``.
 Out of the defaults defined there, we just need the following:

 ::